Office: BH 412

 Deehan, G.A.., Palmatier, M.I., Cain, M.E., & Kiefer, S.W.
 (2011).
 Differential rearing conditions and alcohol preferring rats: Consumption of and operant responding for ethanol.
 Behavioral Neuroscience, 125, 184-193.

 I am married to Nancy F. Kiefer and she teaches English as a Second Language at the Adult Learning Center in Manhattan.
-We'll celebrate our 39th anniversary this year.
-We have two sons: Zachary (24) who graduated cum laude from the Tulane University A.B.
-Freeman School of Business with majors in Finance and Legal Studies (in addition to a Spanish minor); Brian (22) who is a senior at the University of Oregon in Anthropology.
+We'll celebrate our 41st anniversary this year.
+We have two sons: Zachary (26) who graduated cum laude from the Tulane University A.B.
+Freeman School of Business with majors in Finance and Legal Studies (in addition to a Spanish minor); Brian (24) from the University of Oregon with a degree in Anthropology.
+Both boys currently live in Denver, CO.
 The newest member of the family is Farfel, a Spaniel mix (Cavalier King Charles Spaniel and Cocker Spaniel: a Cockalier!).
 If I have free time, I will more than likely spend it fishing.